INTERVIEW: The Sourheads

 We have actually nearly finished writing a blues EP Mik was playing some deep 60s inspired dirty blues and we thought it sounded great so we said lets do a few songs like that and make it a themed release.
 We think we may release it as a digital only e.p. and maybe do a different genre e.p. next year.
 In the mean time the albums will stay in the same style which is a bit of everything.
 We like to think we are a band for the people and we want to give to everyone so we just do what we like.
 If you like Rock, blues, pop, ballads, metal, Indie, desert rock , garage rock, electronica… whatever.
 We are here for you.

-Hi Brion, welcome to VENTS!
+Hi JAN3T, welcome to VENTS!
 How have you been?
-Flying high in the California sunshine. …
+It’s f*cking hot, I’m sweating.
+I …